Tudat/tudat/_sources/tutorials/tudatFeatures/index.rst.txt

 Tudat Libraries
 ===============

-These pages of the wiki will help you build a strong knowledge basis to get started with Tudat.
-It is mandatory to understand the concepts taught here before proceding any further.
+These pages of the wiki provide further details about critical libraries necessary when setting up a simulation.
+These are presented in the preferred order of reading and they follow how they should be typically be added to the simulation source file.

 .. toctree::
    :numbered: